-Spring is, finally, on it’s way, and for a lot of us seeing that spring sunshine and enjoying warmer temperatures is a sign that it’s time to start eating a little healthier to fit into our summer clothes again.
+Spring is, finally, on its way, and for a lot of us seeing that spring sunshine and enjoying warmer temperatures is a sign that it’s time to start eating a little healthier to fit into our summer clothes again.

 Over the past few months I’ve been testing out all of the different KitchenAid attachments you can buy for your stand mixer, and some have been great for baking, others for making pasta, and quite a few struck me as the perfect KitchenAid attachments for spring recipes.

-Here’s a few of the KitchenAid attachments I tested and why I think they’re great for spring eating.
+Here are a few of the KitchenAid attachments I tested and why I think they’re great for spring eating.

 Make healthy salads with the KitchenAid Spiralizer Plus